Nalexx6/OOP/1 semester/Lab2_qt/Readme.md

   ~Quick creation of new note(by "New+" button)

-  ~Basic functions provided: save changes, delete note, cancel
+  ~Basic functions provided: save changes or edit all features of existing note, delete note, cancel

   ~Two lists (main list and archive) of notes, can be switched beetwen corresponding buttons